-(Explain why the diff command needed a reference to \mathbf{x} in it but the D command did not.)
+(Explain why the diff command needed a reference to \mathbf{x} in it but the \mathbf{D} command did not.)
+Notice that the derivative of an expression is an expression and the derivative of a Maple function is a Maple function.
 As you might expect by now, the following two commands do not do what we want them to do.